fivetran/dbt_mixpanel/README.md

 vars:
   mixpanel:

-    # Limit sessions to include only these kinds of events
+    # ex: limit sessions to include only these kinds of events
     session_event_criteria: 'event_type in ("play_song", "stop_song", "create_playlist")'
 ```

 #### Session Trailing Window
 Events can sometimes come late.
 For example, events triggered on a mobile device that is offline will be sent to Mixpanel once the device reconnects to wifi or a cell network.
-This makes sessionizing a bit trickier, as the sessions model (and all final models in this package) is materialized as an incremental table.
+This makes sessionizing a bit trickier/costlier, as the sessions model (and all final models in this package) is materialized as an incremental table.

 Therefore, to avoid requiring a full refresh to incorporate these delayed events into sessions, the package by default re-sessionizes the most recent 3 hours of events on each run.
 To change this, add the following variable to your `dbt_project.yml` file: